Orange-OpenSource/metamorphosed/README.md

 Current version 3.6.0 (see [CHANGES.md](CHANGES.md))

 ## TL;DR
+* if your updating from version up to 3.5.1: the file `server.py` has been renamed to `metamorphosed_server.py`
-if you are updating from versions up to 3.3.0, please install an additional package:
+* if you are updating from versions up to 3.3.0, please install an additional package:
 ```
 pip install smatchpp==1.7.0
 ```